circled-me/server/README.md

 - Group chats
 - Face detection and tagging

-## Running the server
+## Compiling and Running the server
+To compile, please use Go 1.20.5 or above.
-The easiest way to run the server is within a docker container.
+The easiest way to try and run the server is within a docker container.
+There's no image provided on Docker Hub (yet) so needs to be built locally, see example docker-compose file below.

+Current configuration environment variables:
+- `MYSQL_DSN` - see example or refer to https://github.com/go-sql-driver/mysql#dsn-data-source-name
+- `BIND_ADDRESS` - IP and port to bind to (incompatible with `TLS_DOMAINS`).
+This is useful if your server is, say, behind reverse proxy
+- `TLS_DOMAINS` - a list of comma-separated domain names.
+This uses the Let's Encrypt Gin implementation (https://github.com/gin-gonic/autotls)
+- `DEBUG_MODE` - currently defaults to `yes`

+## docker-compose example
+This `docker-compose` file is **just an example** and does provide only basic configuration.
-Modify the `mysql-data` and `asset-data` at the very least to suitable locations with enough space, etc.
+Modify the `mysql-data` and `asset-data` below at the very least to suitable locations with enough space, etc.
+Better though, use your "proper" MySQL server instead of running it in Docker.

-NOTE: Please do not use this in production.
+**NOTE: Please do not use this in production.**

 ```yaml:
 version: '2'